Can I Refile for Bankruptcy If I Did Not Finish My First Bankruptcy?

 Pennsylvania Bankruptcy Lawyers Offering Free Consultations

+Successfully completing a Chapter 13 bankruptcy is difficult, and many debtors struggle at some point during their case.
+Having a case dismissed or a confirmation denied does not mean you are no longer able to benefit from filing for bankruptcy.
+Likewise, many people continue to struggle after obtaining a discharge and wonder if they can file again.
 If you are thinking about filing or refiling in Pennsylvania or New Jersey, an experienced bankruptcy attorney can help walk you through the process.
-To set up a completely free and confidential case evaluation, call Young, Marr & Associates today at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.
+To set up a completely free and confidential case evaluation, call Young, Marr, Mallis & Associates today at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania.
 You can also contact our law offices online.